ramakarl/just_math/math_belief_prop/doc/Breakout-Model-Synthesis.md

 Fundamental to the functioning of this idea is that the correlation length, however it's measured, is finite for generic tile sets and configurations.
-A finite correlation length means choosing a big enough block size, and 'soften' length, wil be able to resolve a section independent of the surrounding configuration.
+A finite correlation length means choosing a big enough block size, and 'soften' length, will be able to resolve a section independent of the surrounding configuration.

 The question comes up on how to measure the various quantities analogous to correlation length and cluster